Area wedding venues begin to reopen with relaxed restrictions, but the pandemic has taken a toll

 “It pretty much shut down our business and we ended up losing 90% to 100% of the revenue that we had planned,” Martinelli said.
 “If we have to reschedule or cancel any more events, especially in the next handful of months here, it would be pretty devastating.”

-Jessica Warternweiler, co-owner of The Tinsmith, said her calendar also was booked with events before the Downtown Madison venue opened last April.
-Warternweiler, who purchased the former warehouse in 2018, said the Tinsmith has missed out on about $400,000 in anticipated revenue so far due to the pandemic.
+Jessica Wartenweiler, co-owner of The Tinsmith, said her calendar was booked with events before the Downtown Madison venue opened last April.
+Wartenweiler, who purchased the former warehouse in 2018, said the Tinsmith has missed out on about $400,000 in anticipated revenue so far due to the pandemic.

-“None of that could be executed or realized because of the pandemic and the resulting gathering restrictions," Warternweiler said.
+“None of that could be executed or realized because of the pandemic and the resulting gathering restrictions,” Wartenweiler said.

 Davidson, who owns the Madison wedding planning business HUE by Sarah Davidson, said the pandemic’s impact on wedding venues also has had a ripple effect on other industries including photographers, videographers, florists, planners, caterers and entertainers.